Hobart: Government

+Local

-Hobart is divided into five local government areas - three of which are designated as cities, City of Hobart, City of Glenorchy and City of Clarence,.
-The remaining metropolitan area is within the Municipality of Kingborough and the Municipality of Brighton.
+Greater Hobart as of the 2021 Census is divided into seven local government areas - three of which are designated as cities, City of Hobart, City of Glenorchy and City of Clarence.
+The remaining metropolitan area is within the Municipality of Kingborough, the Municipality of Brighton, the Municipality of Sorell and the Municipality of Derwent Valley.
 Each local government area has an elected council which manages functions delegated by the Tasmanian state government such as roads, planning, animal control and parks.
 Mains water and sewerage processing are serviced by TasWater, which is a state-wide authority part owned by the state government and local government areas.

+State

 Hobart is the seat of the Parliament of Tasmania, located at Parliament House, Salamanca Place, and the location of the official residence of the Governor of Tasmania, Government House.

-The senior sitting of the Supreme Court of Tasmania, and only sitting of the Court's appeal division, sit in Hobart.
+The senior sitting of the Supreme Court of Tasmania, and only sitting of the Court's appeal division, as well as the Magistrates' Court and Tasmanian Civil and Administrative Tribunal (TASCAT), sit in Hobart.
+The Risdon Prison Complex (which includes the Mary Hutchinson Women's Prison and Barwick Minimum Security Prison) and Hobart Reception Centre are in the region.

 Hobart was made the seat of government for the southern district of Tasmania (then called Van Diemen's Land), Buckingham County in 1804, with the northern half of the state separately governed from Port Dalrymple, now George Town.
 At the time, Van Diemen's Land remained part of the Colony of New South Wales.
 In 1812, the northern lieutenant governorship ceased and Hobart become de facto seat of government for the entire island.
 Hobart officially became capital of an independent colony of Van Diemen's Land in 1825, and the seat of responsible self government in 1850 with the Australian Constitutions Act 1850.

+Transport

+Bus

+The main public transportation within the city of Hobart is via a network of Metro Tasmania buses operated by the Tasmanian Government.
+The main hub is at the centrally located Hobart Bus Mall on Elizabeth Street.
+The GreenCard fare ticketing system is held by about 100 thousand customers.

+There are also a small number of private bus services, departing from Murray Street and the Brooke Street Pier.
+These include the airport SkyBus, and charters and coaches by Tassielink Transit and Kinetic Tasmania.

+Tasmania spends the least per capita on public transport in Australia, which is partly responsible for a weekday usage decline of 80.8% between 1964 and 2021.
+However, the State Government has indicated a consolidation of routes into three main BRT spokes.